Last Updated on Samuel Franklinby

 The tier rating of each talent follows a S>A>B>C rating system where:

-- S tier should be prioritised above all else when available factoring in the notes for the talent.
+- S tier should be prioritised above all else in the appropriate build when available factoring in the notes for the talent.
 These will give you the greatest account gains or utility of all special talents.

 - A tier special talents should then be invested into as they can be just as impactful once you’ve maxed your S tier special talents (or don’t have them available yet).